swiss/paf-link/documentation/2_introduction.md

 ## Layered Design

 As it is good practice, the paf.link schema strives for reuse of existing vocabulary.
 Using PROV-O as a **base layer** gives paf.link a robust and widespread foundation.
 As PROV-O by design is very generic, paf.link postulates on a **second layer** some **design principles** to model public affairs from the basic elements of PROV-O. Furthermore, some additional classes and predicates are defined in this layer within the context of public affairs.
 This second layer is still somehow generic.
 Therefore a **third layer** as an application profile for real world public affairs is created to allow modelling very specific public affairs for certain realms of public administration.
+In this application profile, all elements have to be declared whether they are mandatory (and in which cardinality) or if they are optional.

 <figure id="figure">
   <img src="img/layers.svg" alt="Layered Design" />